Asking prices for British homes hit highest on record in May

 "A late Easter in the heart of the house-hunting season has not only concertinaed the traditional hottest home-moving period by several weeks, but also stagnated seller numbers, further stirring up prices in areas of buoyant demand."

-Britain's economy has been growing faster than most of its industrialised peers, with the housing market standing out as it benefits from falling unemployment, record low interest rates and government mortgage schemes.
+Britain's economy has been growing faster than most of its industrialized peers, with the housing market standing out as it benefits from falling unemployment, record low interest rates and government mortgage schemes.

 Bank of England officials have been expressing more concern about the strength of the property market and targeted measures to curb it are expected in June.

-BoE Governor Mark Carney on Wednesday again said the first line of defence against risks from the housing market would be to restrain mortgage lending rather than to raise rates.
+BoE Governor Mark Carney on Wednesday again said the first line of defense against risks from the housing market would be to restrain mortgage lending rather than to raise rates.

 The data supported the picture of a potential "bubble" forming in London while the rest of the UK was seeing more modest price growth.